Leandro-Gehlen/BL-clean-architecture-node-api/README.md

 ## The Setup

-The setup of my project will be the setup that **Manguinho** shows on one other of his videos on youtube.
+The setup of my project will be the setup that **Manguinho** shows at one other of his videos on youtube.
-It´s a setup for TDD - Test Driven Development , but seems to be the same that he used on the live.So, I´m going to use it.To watch the videos where he shows how to setup a TDD project, [click here](https://www.youtube.com/watch?v=kIlT5dxAmDc&list=PL9aKtVrF05DxIrtD3CuXGnzq8Q0IZ-t8J&index=2)
+It´s a setup for TDD - Test Driven Development , but seems to be the same that he used on the live and also that he uses on his [course](https://rmanguinho.github.io/).So, I´m going to use it too.To watch the videos where he shows how to setup a node project like him, [click here](https://www.youtube.com/watch?v=vV1wQ6GFH0A)
 ### Dependencies Instalation

 ```